camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 ### Execution

-1. Open a terminal in the created Terraform folder where `config.tf` and `cluster.tf` are
+1. Open a terminal in the created Terraform folder where `config.tf` and `cluster.tf` are.
-2. Initialize the working directory
+2. Initialize the working directory:

 ```hcl
 terraform init
 ```

-3. Apply the configuration files
+3. Apply the configuration files:

 ```hcl
 terraform apply